Loa (Spanish play): History of the Loa

 Bartolomé de Torres Naharro (1485-1530), Spanish dramatist, is the earliest known writer of Spanish comedias and of the introductory monologue.
 In Naharro's volume of plays, Propaladia (published in 1517 in Naples), he uses what is called an introito as a prologue spoken by a comic shepherd.
 Furthermore, traces of the beginnings of the introitos are seen in medieval mystery plays of the 15th Century in Spain in the eclogues, short poems, (églogas) of Juan del Encina using a similar comic shepherd character within a Christmas play.
 Introitos and argumentos, another similar form of prologue used by Naharro, are both early forms of the loa that provide a summary or explanation of the comedia that follows it.

 Loas in Spain: Comedias

-Comedias of the Spanish Golden Age were secular plays and had secular loas, introductory prologues attached to them.
-It is important to note, in order to be considered a Spanish comedia, a Spanish play must only be in verse and in three acts (jornadas).
-Content can be comedic or tragic.
+Comedias of the Spanish Golden Age were secular plays and had secular loas, introductory prologues, attached to them.
+It is important to note, to be considered a Spanish comedia, a Spanish play must only be in verse and in three acts (jornadas).
+The content can be comedic or tragic.